-Dr. L. Nelson Hopkins is founder and chief scientific officer of the Jacobs Institute.
+Dr. L. Nelson Hopkins is founder and chief scientific consultant of the Jacobs Institute.
 He was professor and chairman of the University at Buffalo (UB) Department of Neurosurgery and professor of radiology at the UB School of Medicine and Biomedical Sciences from 1989 to 2013.
 Dr. Hopkins was appointed SUNY Distinguished Professor, the highest rank of faculty in the SUNY system, in recognition of his extraordinary achievements, in January 2013.
 He is also founder of Kaleida Health’s Gates Vascular Institute (GVI).

 He completed his undergraduate studies at Rutgers University and earned his medical degree cum laude from Albany Medical College.
 His post-graduate training included a surgical internship at Case Western Reserve, followed by neurology and neurosurgical training at UB.

 Dr. Hopkins pioneered endovascular neurosurgery, a subspecialty dedicated to minimally invasive treatment of vascular diseases of the brain and spine and has trained a new generation of neurosurgeon leaders skilled in catheter-based technology for minimally invasive neurosurgery.